openedx/edx-documentation/en_us/students/source/completing_assignments/proctored_exams/SFD_proctoring_take_exam.rst

      your exam at the point that you left it.
 However, you cannot regain any lost time.

 #.
 When you have completed all the questions, end the exam.

-   #.
-On the timer bar, select **End My Exam**.
-   #.
-Close the proctoring software browser window.
-   #.
-When you receive a prompt, confirm that you want to quit the application.
-   #.
-Select **Submit** to submit your responses.
+To do this, select
+   **End My Exam** on the timer bar, and then follow the prompts in the proctoring software.

 The exam stops, and the data from your proctoring session is uploaded to the online proctoring service for review.
 Reviews usually take three to five days.